GeoCodable/GRALE/README.md

   In addition, two feature level keys are added to all output columns (**_"grale_utc"_** & **_"grale_uuid"_**) to retain the ability to track data lineage.

   * Appended metadata and logging GeoJSON keys are:
-     * 'request_logging' which reatains a list of logging data associated with the returned data from each request.
+     * 'request_logging' which retains a list of logging data associated with the returned data from each request.
       * Can be **_joined_** to feature data records via the **_'grale_uuid'_**
      * 'request_metadata' which contains a list of the full ESRI data source metadata.
       * Can be **_joined_** to feature data records and request_logging via the **_'ppid'_**
       * The ESRI REST Metadata includes, but is NOT limited to
         * columns names, aliases, and data types
         * allowed value known as domains
-        * spatial refernce information
+        * spatial reference information
         * Geometry types (point, line, polygon...)
         * Usage and copyright limits